9 Data Wrangling

 9.4.2.3 Ignore missing values

-This is because NA basically means “I don’t know”, and the sum of 100 and “I don’t know” is “I don’t know”, not 100.
+The reason that summarise() returns NA even if there’s a single missing value is because NA basically means “I don’t know”, and the sum of 100 and “I don’t know” is “I don’t know”, not 100.
 However, when you’re calculating means, you often want to just ignore missing values.
 Set na.rm = TRUE in the summary function to remove missing values before calculating.

 missing_data |>